Peter Kyberd

-Peter Kyberd is an academic specialising in engineering cybernetics.
-He is currently head of the School of Energy and Electronic Engineering at Portsmouth University and serves on the editorial board of the Journal of Prosthetics and Orthotics.
+Peter Kyberd is a biomedical engineer specialising in rehabilitation.
+He is currently head of the School of the Built and Natural Environment at University of Derby.
+He serves on the editorial board of the Journal of Prosthetics and Orthotics, and the executive board of the national members society of the International Society of Prosthetics and Orthotics (ISPO).
 His main research activity has been the practical application of technology to rehabilitation and engineering in Orthopaedics.
+He has chaired both international upper limb research conferences; MEC and TIPS.

 Education

 Kyberd has a first class degree from Durham University (Hatfield College), where he completed the science stream of the General Studies course and graduated in 1982.
 He then earned a MSc in Electronic Engineering from Southampton University, followed by a PhD from the same institution for work on the digital control of a multifunction prosthetic hand.

+The PhD project lead to the first ever application of a microprocessor controller to an exo-prosthetic limb to be used in the field, as well as the development of a microprocessor controller for a multifunction hand.
+It was the fifth generation of the Southampton Hand, pioneered by Jim Nightingale.